DISTRICTS OF PARIS GUIDES: 5th ARRONDISSEMENT OF PARIS

 WHERE TO STAY IN PARIS 5

-Hotel La Lanterne has an excellent location (between Notre Dame and Luxembourg Gardens), attractive rooms and some great facilities like spa, pool or a cute private garden.
+Hotel La Lanterne has an excellent location (between Notre Dame and Luxembourg Gardens), attractive rooms and some great facilities like a spa, pool or a cute private garden.
 Perfect to finish your exploring days in a more relaxing way.

 SHORT TERM RENTAL PARIS